pcorliss/buildtree/README.md

 #### TODOs for future releases
 - [ ] Setup Websocket communication between front-end and builder
 - [ ] Setup Websocket communication between front-end and client
+- [ ] Fail the build if git can't clone or checkout
 - [ ] Save logs to S3 instead of the DB
-- [ ] A resync user permissions button
+- [x] A resync user permissions button
 - [ ] Create a repo query event which enques a build on repo creation.
+(Is this desired behavior with the build head button?)
-- [ ] Destroy docker instance after running
+- [x] Destroy docker instance after running
 - [ ] add pagination repos show
 - [ ] UI Breadcrumbs
 - [ ] Secrets